calebmackdavenport/ReactNative-scrollable-tabs/README.md

   }

 ```
-Any time you navigate from one tab to another (via clicking them), you'll trigger onChangeTab which is where you specify your navigation fnction.
+Any time you navigate from one tab to another (via clicking them), you'll trigger onChangeTab which is where you specify your navigation function.
 In this simple exmaple, I'm just setting the state with a new pageNumber which is referenced via the page prop of `<ScrollableTabView>`.
 For my requirement, child components are then made available based on this.state.pageNumber, rather than directly rendered via the navigator.

 ## Props